jeros808/Statistical-Data-Analysis-of-Medicare/README.md

 ## We also realized early on that the DRG, Medicare's 'grouped diagnosis' term, is both a blessing a curse.
 ### DRG's simplify noise in the data by grouping codes with similar diagnoses together.
 However, there exists a plethora of DRG's that are similar for our purposes, but distinct due to things like complications or comorbidities.
-### To remedy this, Brian deployed RegEx to search through the dataframe of DRG's and replace the patterns with emptry strings:
+### To remedy this, We deployed RegEx to search through the dataframe of DRG's and replace the patterns with emptry strings:

 ```python